 Although San Jose is definitely a city with little to offer in the way of attractions for visitors and locals alike, and it’s not beautiful to look at, it has a lot of great people.
 Just because I think their town is lame, it doesn’t in any way mean I think San Jose locals are.
 In fact, it’s got some of the most honest and welcoming people I’ve ever encountered in any big center.

-I forgot my computer at a small hotel once, and the caretaker of the place had it safely waiting for me when I returned in a mad panic for it.
+I forgot my computer at a small hotel once, and the caretaker of the place had it safely waiting for me when I returned for it in a mad panic.
 Another time, I left my wife’s five-hundred-dollar tablet in a Didi car, and after tracking down the driver over a number of days, though he wasn’t available, he made arrangements for a friend to go out of his way to return it to us.
 These things don’t happen in other cities.

 Something else to note, it does seem like many people that live in the capital realize that it kind of sucks, and there seems to be a bit of an effort to make it less sucky.
 There were a few bright spots during our longer stay there.